 Apples scented with cinnamon — YUM!
 When I created this pie crust recipe, I imagined an oatmeal cookie crust.
 Most oatmeal cookies have eggs, butter and sugar.
 Not this one!
 Here, I subbed chia seeds and water for eggs; coconut sugar and coconut oil for a super delicious, healthy twist.
 And, it’s vegan!
 Photos by Tracey Eller. more→

 This creamy dressing, made with omega-rich hemp seeds and fragrant cilantro and mint, is an excellent choice for green salads, steamed vegetables, and pasta salads.
 Recipe contributed by Leslie Cerier.
 Photo by Tracey Eller. more→

 Just about any type of tempeh—soy, quinoa, sesame, wild rice—works well in this stew, which tastes even better the next day.
-It’s a lovely main dish option for the Thanksgiving table, though you can make it any time you crave something hearty and warming.
+It’s a lovely main dish option for a vegan Thanksgiving table, though you can make it any time you crave something hearty and warming.
 Cranberry-Orange Sauce is a perfect accompaniment.
 Contributed by Leslie Cerier, from Going Wild in the Kitchen: The Fresh and Sassy Tastes of Vegetarian Cooking*.
 Photos by Hannah Kaminsky.

 Remarkably delicious, this pie is fun and easy to make.
 For a light-colored piecrust use ivory teff flour; for a chocolate-brown piecrust use brown teff flour.
 Both are equally scrumptious and both are available at natural foods stores to make great gluten-free pie crust and other baked goods.
 Contributed by Leslie Cerier, from Gluten-Free Recipes for the Conscious Cook.* Photo by Stephanie Ferrate of Gluten-Free West. more→